Skip to content

 Health changes constantly

 Your site is healthy right now.
-After the next deploy, plugin update, or CDN cache expiry — it might not be.
-One-time checks only tell you about this moment.
+After the next deploy, plugin update, or CDN cache refresh, it might not be.
+A one-time check only tells you about this moment.

-Sitewatch runs health checks on a schedule (every 5-30 minutes) and after every deploy.
-Catch the broken bundle at 2 AM, not when a customer emails at 9 AM.
+Sitewatch runs health checks on a schedule (every 5–30 minutes) and after every deploy.
+Catch the broken page at 2 AM, not when a customer emails at 9 AM.

 When a health check fails, you get the specific cause — not just "site down."
-Which asset broke, what the error was, and stack-specific steps to fix it.
+What broke, why it matters, and how to fix it.

 What a website health check covers — and how to run an ongoing one

-A website health check is a multi-dimensional inspection of whether a site is actually working — not just whether its server responds.
-A real health check verifies availability, page-level integrity (assets, scripts, styles), SSL/TLS, redirects, and performance, then reports the specific failures rather than a single "up" or "down" verdict.
-The reason this distinction matters is simple: a 200 OK doesn't mean it works.
-Your server can answer every request while a broken JavaScript bundle, a missing stylesheet, an expired certificate, or a redirect loop quietly breaks the page for real visitors.
+A website health check is a full inspection of whether a site is actually working — not just whether its server responds.
+A real health check looks at availability, the page and everything on it (scripts, styles, images), SSL, redirects, and speed, then reports the specific failures rather than a single "up" or "down" verdict.
+The reason the distinction matters is simple: even when your site loads, important parts of it can still be broken.
+Your server can answer every request while a missing script, vanished styling, an expired certificate, or a redirect loop quietly breaks the page for real visitors.

 What a website health check covers

 • Availability & response.
-Is the server reachable, what status code does it return, and how fast?
+Is the server reachable, and how fast does it answer?
 This is the layer classic website monitoring and uptime tools check — necessary, but only one dimension.
 To answer "is it up right now?" for a single URL, use the free Is My Website Down tool.

-• Assets & rendering.
-Do every linked script, stylesheet, image, and font load with the correct HTTP status and MIME type?
-A 404'd bundle or a CSS file served as text/html leaves the page broken while the server still reports success.
+• The page and everything on it.
+Do all the scripts, styles, images, and fonts the page needs actually load?
+A missing file leaves the page broken while the server still reports success.
 This is what broken assets monitoring exists to catch.

 • SSL & domain.
 Is the certificate valid, is the full chain intact, and is the domain itself not about to expire?
-An expired cert or a broken intermediate throws a browser warning that blocks every visitor.
+An expired certificate throws a browser warning that blocks every visitor.
 See SSL certificate monitoring.

-• Redirects & performance.
-Are there redirect loops or unexpected chains, and is response time within range?
-A misconfigured redirect can make one page inaccessible while the homepage works fine.
+• Redirects & speed.
+Are there redirect loops or unexpected chains, and is the page responding in a reasonable time?
+A misconfigured redirect can make one page unreachable while the homepage works fine.

 How to run an ongoing website health check

-A one-time check is a snapshot — useful, but health changes after every deploy, plugin update, and CDN cache expiry.
-Start by running an instant check now: paste any URL into the free site scan to see availability, assets, SSL, and redirects in about 20 seconds, no signup.
+A one-time check is a snapshot — useful, but health changes after every deploy, plugin update, and CDN cache refresh.
+Start by running an instant check now: paste any URL into the free site scan above to see availability, the page's assets, SSL, and redirects in about 20 seconds, no signup.
 Then make it continuous.
-Free website monitoring covers 1 site at no cost, running scheduled health checks and alerting you the moment a check fails — so you catch the broken bundle at 2 AM instead of from a customer email at 9 AM.
-Across all 20 detection rules, every check tells you the specific cause: which asset broke, which certificate is expiring, which redirect looped.
+Free website monitoring covers 1 site at no cost, running scheduled health checks and alerting you the moment one fails — so you catch the broken page at 2 AM instead of from a customer email at 9 AM.
+Across all 20 detection rules, every check tells you the specific cause: which file broke, which certificate is expiring, which redirect looped.

 Website health check FAQ